Published market hub · 2026-04

 How the setup could improve or deteriorate next

-• metro acquisition pressure points to metro active listings yoy growth at 12%; ZIP layer is mostly cautionary.
+• metro acquisition pressure points to months of supply at 3.5; ZIP layer is mostly cautionary.

 Acquisition leverage